franciscorotea/HNGD-Model/README.md

 There are additional optional parameters for the animation function:

+- `kind`: Select what kind of animation you want.
+Options are 'all', 'hydrogen profile', 'temperature profile', 'temperature+hydrogen profile', 'hydrogen evolution', 'temperature evolution' or 'temperature+hydrogen evolution'.
+Defaults to 'all'.
 - `node`: Which node is used to animate the temporal evolution.
 Defaults to the node at the middle of the sample (i. e., `simulation_data[1]//2`).
 - `save_animation`: If you want to save the animation as a gif.
 Defaults to False. *Note: When `save_animation=True`, the animation will not be displayed (to fix!).*
 - `interval`: Delay between frames in milliseconds.
 Defaults to 5.